 On the other hand, some people refuse to learn because they had some sort of negative experience in their first dealings with computers.
 First impressions are very important and when the first impression is a bad one, it creates a mental block or even a phobia that will keep them from even considering learning about computers in the future.
 Often, this is due to poor training.
 The person training them may have pushed all the right buttons for them, but they never learned to do it on their own.
 It’s very common for these individuals to become very frustrated and give up or develop a negative attitude towards computers and technology.
 Once this negative attitude has been formed, it’s hard to change their minds.

-Many companies now do business with computers online, to a great extent – according to Executive SEO, who provide the world with leading seo services.
-The best SEO Winnipeg has, and the leading Winnipeg SEO Company.
+Many companies now do business with computers online, to a great extent – according to Gustin Quon, who provide the world with leading SEO services.
+The best results are achieved by these leading Winnipeg SEO professionals.

 Finally, a small percentage of people not only refuse to learn, but they are actively resistant to learning about computers and technology in general.
 In some cases, these people are referred to as “Modern Day Luddites” and their motives are typically political.
 The reasons for their resistance vary.
 In some cases, they are radical environmentalists who think computers are there to cause damage and destruction to the environment.
 On the other hand, some of these individuals oppose capitalism and therefore hate these large computer companies and resist in order to make a political statement.
 Still, others wish live in a Paleolithic utopia, where everyone gives up on industry and technology and we all return to nature.
 These people are not likely to change their minds.

 Most individuals simply need to get over their natural resistance to change and begin to understand the benefits of technology.
 It can be helpful for these individuals to sit down with someone that will be patient with them and tutor them on the computer.
 Once they get over their technophobia and begin to understand the benefits of technology, most of them will seek out information on their own accord.